SherG/perpetual-elm/exampleSite/content/about.md

 Following the 2008 recession, small business owners found it increasingly difficult to obtain the funding they needed.

-Banks, laboring under substantial losses, were now grappling with new regulatory and capital requirements.
+Banks, laboring under substantial losses, grappled with new regulatory and capital requirements.

 In this environment, small business loans -- already viewed as risky -- were considered unattractive.